 Perfect your writing by studying with other dedicated cross-genre writers.
-In our distinctly flexible yet rigorous MFA in Writing Program, you’ll engage in workshops that offer supportive yet instrumental critiques of your work.
+In our distinctly flexible yet rigorous program, you’ll engage in workshops that offer supportive and instrumental critiques of your work.

-We encourage fiction, poetry, creative nonfiction, memoir, graphic novels, playwriting, and screenwriting.
-You are not required to declare a specific genre of study.
-Instead we are dedicated to supporting your individual career path.
+We encourage fiction, poetry, creative nonfiction, memoir, and playwriting.
+You are not required to declare a specific genre of study; instead we are dedicated to supporting your individual career path.

 Learn from Devoted Mentors & Guests